A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 SEO Plugins Like Yoast SEO

-Getting (Super) Technical: WordPress 301 Redirect Without a Plugin
+Create 301 Redirects Without a WordPress Plugin

 We’ll be using the built-in WordPress PHP function called wp_redirect.